ljcphillips/clmystery1/README.md

 Before you start skim through the required materials in [Command Line chapter](https://github.com/makersacademy/pre_course/blob/master/command_line.md) and [Version Control Chapter](https://github.com/makersacademy/pre_course/blob/master/version_control.md).
 Use it as a reference while working through the mystery.

-Now with you Terminal at hand you're ready to start.
+Now with your Terminal at hand you're ready to start.
 A couple of ground rules first:

-- **Don't use text editor**.
-You would find that command line is an incredibly powerful tool on its own.
+- **Don't use a text editor**.
+You will find that the command line is an incredibly powerful tool on its own.
-- You can use Google, PreCourse materials, [cheatsheet](./cheatsheet.md) or any materials available.
+- You can use Google, PreCourse materials, cheatsheets or any other materials available.

 # To the investigation!